Welcome to the home of NEMA MW 1000,

 Dimensions: NEMA dimensional requirements apply American Wire Gauge (AWG) wire sizing, while dimensional requirements in IEC standards apply metric sizing in mm.
 Therefore the requirements are not exactly the same, but some overlap occurs between the standards.
 The IEC and NEMA methods for determining dimensions are technically equivalent.

-Available Specifications: Appendix C of NEMA MW 1000 cross-references NEMA and IEC magnet wire specifications.
+Available Specifications: Annex C of NEMA MW 1000 cross-references NEMA and IEC magnet wire specifications.
 Not all NEMA specifications have a corresponding IEC specification number and vice versa.

 Solderability Requirements: NEMA immersion time requirements for larger wires are more stringent than those specified in IEC specifications.
-The IEC and NEMA methods for determining the solderability of a given wire construction are technically equivalent.
+The IEC and NEMA methods for determining the solderability of a given wire construction are technically equivalent and both standards recognize the use of lead-free solder alloys upon supplier/customer agreement.

 Continuity Requirements: The NEMA continuity requirements for single build (Grade 1) wire more closely reflect the capabilities of present day manufacturing equipment than do IEC requirements.
-There will be closer harmony between NEMA and IEC requirements for heavy and triple build (Grade 2 and 3) constructions later in 2013.
+However, closer harmony between NEMA and IEC requirements for heavy and triple build (Grade 2 and 3) constructions was achieved upon publication of IEC 60317-0-1:2013, and in the present maintenance work program for IEC 60317-0-1, the requirements for Grade 2 and Grade 3 are proposed to be fully harmonized.

 Test Procedures: There is an ongoing effort to harmonize IEC and NEMA test procedures.
 The following summarizes notable differences in these procedures: